The 9 Best Magnetic Lashes of 2024, Tested and Reviewed by Editors

 Our Verdict

 Color me impressed—I definitely think magnetic lashes are the real deal.
-Application is super easy, the lashes stay on all day, and the lack of lash glue also means no more picking leftover clumps of the stuff out of your real lashes (or washing the gunk on your falsies before reusing them).
+Application is super easy; the lashes stay on all day, and the lack of lash glue also means no more picking leftover clumps of the stuff out of your real lashes (or washing the gunk on your falsies before reusing them).

-The liner formulas are super long-lasting—a swatch on my hand didn’t budge, even after a shower—which means you'll need oil-based cleanser to get it off.
+The liner formulas are incredibly long-lasting—a swatch on my hand didn’t budge, even after a shower—which means you'll need oil-based cleanser to get it off.
 On the flip side, because the liner formulas are thicker than average liquid eyeliner, it’s harder to control and create a perfect line.
 You have to make sure to put a good amount on the innermost and outermost part of the line (don’t forget to keep cotton swabs on hand in case of mistakes).

 Meet the Experts